MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/module-too-large.md

 # Module too large

-A [module](../../Glossary/vbe-glossary.md#module) contains code within the[project](../../Glossary/vbe-glossary.md#project).
+A [module](../../Glossary/vbe-glossary.md#module) contains code within the [project](../../Glossary/vbe-glossary.md#project).
 This error has the following cause and solution: